AgriSearch urges rethink on NAP proposal amid billions in potential agri-food supply chain losses

 “This evidence clearly points to the need for a more balanced, practical and fact-based approach combined with a full economic appraisal that protects the environment, the economy and rural livelihoods.”

-Professor Gerry Boyle, Chair of AgriSearch said: “This assessment underlines the critical role of ongoing, independent research in informing policy decisions that impact the entire agri-food industry and supply chain.
+Professor Gerry Boyle, Chair of AgriSearch, added: “This assessment underlines the critical role of ongoing, independent research in informing policy decisions that impact the entire agri-food industry and supply chain.
 Evidence-backed policy making depends critically on having timely, accurate data that reflects the on-the-ground conditions.

 “At AgriSearch, we remain committed to delivering rigorous research that supports a sustainable and economically viable future for agri-food in Northern Ireland.”